-Crestview Attorney for Fleeing or Eluding Law Enforcement
+Crestview Attorneys for Fleeing or Eluding Law Enforcement

 When the Crestview police or the Okaloosa County Sheriff “blue-lights” your car, they expect you to pull over as soon as you can safely do so.
 If you don’t pull over fast enough for their liking, or if they claim that you were trying to flee from them, you will be charged with the felony offense of Fleeing or Attempting to Elude Law Enforcement.

 Do not trust your defense to a “traffic” attorney.
 You are facing a very serious felony offense.
-You need an attorney with extensive experience defending serious felony cases.
+You need attorneys with extensive experience defending serious felony cases.

 My name is Tim Flaherty.
 I’ve been a criminal defense attorney here in Crestview and Okaloosa County since 2001.
-Criminal Defense has always been my only area of practice.
-My team and I would be glad to help you, so give me a call at (850) 243-6097.
+Brandy Merrifield is my partner.
+Criminal Defense has always been our only area of practice.
+We would be glad to help you, so give us a call at (850) 398-8098.

 What does the State have to prove to convict me of Fleeing or Eluding Law Enforcement in Crestview?